-At April 30, 2021, we had approximately \$48.1 million in cash and cash equivalents, which consisted primarily of bank deposits and money market funds.
+At July 31, 2021, we had approximately \$45.3 million in cash and cash equivalents, which consisted primarily of bank deposits and money market funds.
 Our investment policy and strategy are focused on preservation of capital and supporting our liquidity requirements.
 We use a combination of internal and external management to execute our investment strategy and achieve our investment objectives.
-We typically invest in highly-rated securities, and our investment policy generally limits the amount of credit exposure to any one issuer.
+We typically invest in highly-rated securities (such as money market funds), and our investment policy generally limits the amount of credit exposure to any one issuer.
 The policy requires investments generally to be investment grade, with the primary objective of minimizing the potential risk of principal loss.
 Such interest-earning instruments carry a degree of interest rate risk; however, historical fluctuations of interest income have not been significant.